-Why has India arrested US, Ukrainian nationals under anti-terror laws?
+Why has India arrested US, Ukrainian nationals under ‘anti-terror’ laws?

 According to Indian media reports, the seven foreign nationals arrested by the NIA have been identified as Matthew Aaron VanDyke from the US, and Hurba Petro, Slyviak Taras, Ivan Sukmanovskyi, Stefankiv Marian, Honcharuk Maksim and Kaminskyi Viktor, who are all Ukrainian citizens.

-According to VanDyke’s personal website, he participated in the Iraq war and Libya’s civil war.
+According to VanDyke’s personal website, he participated in the Iraq War and Libya’s civil war.
 He is the founder of a Washington, DC-based consulting firm called Sons of Liberty International.
 The organisation’s website says it “provides free security consulting and training services to vulnerable populations to enable them to defend themselves against terrorist and insurgent groups”.
-The company also ran operations in Ukraine between 2022 and 2023, where it provided training and advice to Ukraine’s military in using non-lethal equipment.
+The company also ran operations in Ukraine between 2022 and 2023, when it provided training and advice to Ukraine’s military in using non-lethal equipment.

 Not much is known about the Ukrainian citizens who have been arrested.